kyleu/projectile/doc/src/main/paradox/index.md

 https://github.com/KyleU/projectile

-Projectile generates code to help you work with your database, Thrift definitions and GraphQL queries.
+Projectile generates code to help you work with your APIs and data.

 Projectile relies on a whole lot of tremendous open source projects.
 [Here's a few of them](technology.md).